 The QTester APP tool is part of the QuantumPath® platform suite of applications.
-In the commercial versions of QTester APP, the Administrator of each QPath® organization will be the one who will give permission to the members of their testing teams to access the APP, but to start working with beta version of the QTester APP, all you need is having a user account in QuantumPath®.
+In the commercial versions of QTester APP, the Administrator of each QPath® organization will be the one who will give permission to the members of their testing teams to access the APP, but to start working with beta 1 version of the QTester APP you must have a QuantumPath® user account.
 In this beta 1 of the application, access is supported for all types of subscription, including “Free Developer”.
 If you do not have a QuantumPath® account, you must create a Free Developer user account.

 To simplify access to QTester APP beta 1, this can be done from the QPath® web application itself, in the QAPPS > QTester section.